Skip to contents

 heatwave3 detects marine heatwaves one pixel at a time, and pixels are completely independent of one another: a pixel’s climatology and events depend only on its own temperature time series.
 That independence is what makes the problem embarrassingly parallel, and it can be exploited in two distinct ways.

-heatwave3single-threaded on a spatial tile of the grid, and the results are combined.
-Controlled with theparallelpackage.
-This works even when OpenMP is not compiled in, and it is the only way to scale across more than one machine.
+2. R-side parallelism (across processes).
+Several R processes each run heatwave3 single-threaded on a spatial tile of the grid, and the results are combined.
+Controlled with the parallel package.
+It is the only way to scale across more than one machine.

 library(heatwave3)